abhiyanpaudel/CAS_Final_Project/README.md

 The provided test meshes in `create_mesh/` directory can be used for verifying the implementation.
 Running the mapper with these meshes serves as a basic functional test.

 > [!INFO]
-> More comprehensive test cases will be added in future updates.
+> More comprehensive test cases will be added.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-> [!TIP]
-> When developing, use the debug print statements in the code for troubleshooting.
-Add `#define DEBUG` to enable additional output.

 ## 📝 License